A Guide On How I Fixed My Fat Loss Levers: Leptin Resistance, Insulin Resistance, & Cortisol Balance Hacks

 However, I also incorporated a 4th solution, which was time-restricted eating or intermittent fasting.
 It indirectly contributed to making my body more leptin sensitive because it made it insulin sensitive & fat-adapted, too.
 No excessive fasting, I am intentional & follow my body’s natural hunger cues.
 I fast 14-20 hrs overnight on avg.
 Just wanted to create awareness.
 It’s optional as it might not be feasible for everyone & might not be needed if the 3 mentioned steps are in place.

 Like this blog?
 Find it helpful?
-Interested in trying carnivore & fasting with me? ☕️🍖 Join my coaching community & book a coaching call!
+Interested in trying carnivore & fasting with me? ☕️🍖 Join our coaching community!

 oxox Coach K